 FOR PROSPECTIVE GRADUATE STUDENTS

 Thank you for your interest in our department and in this lab in particular.
-The application deadline was December 1, 2017 for students interested in beginning study in the 2018-2019 academic year, and has passed.
+The application deadline is December 1, 2019 for students interested in beginning study in the 2020-2021 academic year.
+I will be accepting graduate students to work in my lab for this application cycle.

 A note to prospective students who are not Canadian citizens

 Please the links here which describe funding for international students.
 One thing that is not obvious to U.S. citizens is that despite the way that funding and admissions are explained, UBC does not have a terminal master’s program in psychology.
-Rather, for the typical student applying with a BA/BSc level degree, you apply to the “Master’s program” not the “PhD program”.
-If you come here, for your first two years you are called a “Masters student” and then you will apply to the PhD program here to become a “PhD student”.
-However, this is a formality because we only accept Masters students whom we expect to transition directly into our PhD program (and who intend to continue on to our PhD program).
+Rather, for the typical student applying with a BA/BSc level degree, you apply to the “MA program” not the “PhD program”.
+If you come here, for your first 2 years you are called a “MA student” and then you will apply to the PhD program here to become a “PhD student”.
+However, this is a formality because we only accept MA students whom we expect to transition directly into our PhD program (and who intend to continue on to our PhD program).

 - What are the current projects in your lab in which graduate students can become involved?

-Please see this website under “Research Studies”.
+Please see this website under “Current Research”.
 Graduate students are involved in all of the projects listed in this section.

 - What future studies will you be doing in this lab?

-Future studies will continue to look at social context influences on peer relationships among children with and without ADHD.
-Please see the Parental Friendship Coaching study under the Research Studies tab to see what we will be working on heavily from now through 2019.
-In addition, we will be working on adapting the Making Socially Accepting Inclusive Classrooms (MOSAIC) intervention to regular classrooms from 2016-2020.
-Finally, I have some interest in online social interactions among teens/emerging adults, and expect to conduct another project on this topic in the future.
+Future studies will continue to look at social context influences on peer relationships among children and adolescents with and without ADHD.
+Please see the MOSAIC study under the Current Research tab to see what we will be working on heavily from now through 2020.
+In addition, I have interest in online social interactions among teens/emerging adults, and we have a new study about this topic running from 2018-2021.
+There are also descriptions of existing datasets, such as the Parental Friendship Coaching study, on this tab.

 - Can you tell me more detail about the research studies you have listed on the website?